SushsaviG/sushma/Component LifeCycle.md

   - Called once after the first ngAfterContentChecked().

 - ngAfterViewChecked()
+  - Called after all the content is initialized and checked.
   - Respond after Angular checks the component's views and child views, or the view that contains the directive.
   - Called after the ngAfterViewInit() and every subsequent ngAfterContentChecked().